The subscription costs are 0.5% of the participation sum, whilst the exit fee amounts to 0.5% of the

 of the performance fee is done for every participant separately.
 For a further explanation of the calculation of the performance fee,

-please refer to section 7.1.2 of the Prospectus
+please refer to section 7.1.3 of the Offering Memorandum.

 It is possible that you will be charged a performance fee while (a part of) your investment is still at a loss.
 This can occur when you have made an additional payment (bijstorting), on which a profit has already been made.
 Each additional payment is registered as an independent investment, for which separate fees are charged.